ErasmusMC-Bioinformatics/OrganoTrack/readme.md

+# OrganoTrack: A developing platform for preclinical chemotherapy response prediction based on drug-induced morphological changes of tumour organoids derived from muscle-invasive bladder cancer patients

 Input data requirements:

 - Input images should be within a folder called images, within a parent folder.
 The directory of this parent folder should be given, and 'images' folder should be the first element in a list of items/directories in the parent folder